Secure Pastebin with Advanced Encryption

 echo "Secret data" | dedpaste send --encrypt

-dedpaste send --encrypt --for alice@example.com secret.txt
+dedpaste send --encrypt --for gh:torvalds secret.txt

-dedpaste send --encrypt --one-time confidential.pdf
+dedpaste send --encrypt --for team confidential.pdf

 # Decrypt a paste (key in URL fragment)